 The Berlin Affair is a 1985 Italo-German film set in Berlin, 1938 based upon the novel Quicksand.

 Back to my discussion.
 The premise of Modern Mysticism: Jung, Zen and the Still Good Hand of God is that religious experience, however discovered, is something which flows from within, a natural phenomenon of the mind as opposed to something foreign or supernatural.
 By drawing on a fair variety of sources and pertinent examples, Gellert attempts to address the fundamental schism rooted in Western civilization between man and God.

 He endeavors to prove that (what psychologists call) the unconscious is the way to a full realization of the divine.
 While he acknowledges that mechanistic thinking still permeates psychology in America today, I’m not certain he wasn’t the pot calling the kettle black.
 He states that Satori (Zen terminology for the experience of “at-one-ness”) is the quintessence of mysticism.
 (The Christian counterpart is a “state of grace.”)
 I’m not arguing with that, but he also recounts, for instance, the testimony of a close-encounter experiencer which is very peculiar, yet seems to be inclined to want to pass it off as a projection of the unconscious in the hopes of making his case.

 I found him unconvincing.
 I’m not at war with Christianity just to hang out with fat cats.
 No wonder Ms. Wessel was quoted in Forbes.
-She bravely hung out with real tigers in India, when all she would’ve had to do was visit my blog, which spells it all out and then some.
-What are you going to do?
+She bravely sat back in a den by a real tiger in India, when all she would’ve had to do was visit my blog, which spells it all out and then some.
 She’s young, but cocky.
 My generation was the last of the real ladies and gentlemen…here in the States.
 (You don’t see me being quoted in magazines like Forbes, do you?)

 Page published February 5, 2014 (Page updated 11 Oct 2017)